reki2000/llm-deck/README.md

 To set up the development environment:

+- Add your API keys to the `.env` file because the local server uses HTTP, which doesn't support 'secure' cookies, whereas this app relies on 'secure' cookies.

 ```
+cp .env.sample .env

+# Set your API keys in .env

 npm install

 npm run dev

-# Then, open your browser and go to http://localhost:5173
+# Open your browser and go to http://localhost:5173
 ```